The Parsha in a Nutshell

 Then, it was a story of kidnap and injustice.
 Now, it has become a story of Divine Providence and redemption.
 It wasn’t you, he tells his brothers, it was God.
 You didn’t realise that you were part of a larger plan.
 Although it began badly, it has ended well.
 So do not feel guilty.
 And do not be afraid that I want revenge.
 I do not.
 I realise that we were all being directed by a force greater than ourselves, greater than we can fully understand.

 Yosef is helping his brothers to change their memory of the past.
 In doing so, he is challenging an assumption we make about time.
-That we can change the future but not the past.
+We may think that we can change the future but not the past.
 But is that entirely true?
 What Yosef is doing for his brothers is what he has clearly done for himself: events have changed his, and now, their understanding of the past.

 Questions to Ponder